tjparnell/biotoolbox/docs/apps/get_gene_regions.md

     Specify the output filename.

+- --bedname E<lt>name<gt>

+    Specify what to use for the Name column in the output BED file.
+    Several options are available, including:

+        geneid          - The Primary ID of the parent Gene feature genename        - The Display Name of the parent Gene feature transcriptid    - The Primary ID of the parent Transcript feature transcriptname  - The Display Name of the parent Transcript feature featurename     - The generated name of the feature (default)

 - --gz

     Specify whether (or not) the output file should be compressed with gzip.

+### General options

 - --version